Penalty Amount

 $1,400,000

-Jam City must pay $1.4 million in civil penalties, provide in-app methods for consumers to opt-out of the sale or sharing of their personal information, and must not sell or share the personal information of consumers aged 13-16 without their affirmative opt-in consent.
+Jam City must pay $1.4 million in civil penalties.
+The company is also required to provide in-app methods for consumers to opt out of the sale or sharing of their personal information, and must not sell or share the personal information of users aged 13 to 15 (at least 13 and less than 16 years old) without obtaining their affirmative opt-in consent.

 Entity